snootched/cb-lcars/doc/user-guide/guides/animations.md

 - Verify you're on a desktop device (hover doesn't work on touch devices)
 - Check browser console for errors
 - Ensure the overlay doesn't have `pointer-events: none` in custom styles

+### Hover animation won't stop
+- This should no longer happen!
+Looping hover animations automatically stop on `mouseleave`
+- If issues persist, check that you're using the latest version
+- Verify the animation has a proper `trigger: on_hover` setting

 ### Animation jumps or glitches
 - Reduce `duration` or simplify the animation